 - JCRP is continuing the celebration of our 40th year by including some special features in Volume 40.
-In this 4th issue of JCRP Volume 40 is the second of a 2-part Invited Commentary on the role JCRP has had in the Prevention of cardiopulmonary diseases.
-Thanks to former JCRP Editor-in-Chief Dr. Barry Franklin for leading the writing of this excellent article.
+In this 5th issue of JCRP Volume 40 are two excellent Invited Reviews (Stroke Patients in CR; Muscular Strength and CVD Update), an Invited Commentary with an update on the Million Hearts Initiatives, a Commentary on the Importance of Moving More during the pandemic, and a number of excellent research papers.

-- I encourage you to post links to specific articles from this issue on your Facebook page and to tweet the links on your Twitter account.
-This helps both Clinicians and Researchers to stay current with the latest research in Cardiac Rehabilitation, Pulmonary Rehabilitation, and Prevention.
+- I encourage you to post links to specific articles from this issue on your Facebook page and to tweet the links on your Twitter account (use the icons on our home page for both of these JCRP Social Media accounts).
+Doing so helps both Clinicians and Researchers to stay current with the latest research in Cardiac Rehabilitation, Pulmonary Rehabilitation, and Prevention.
 This will ultimately have a positive influence on patients in Cardiopumonary Rehabilitation Programs.

 -Lenny Kaminsky, PhD, Editor-in-Chief